Artistic Director & Choreographer

 Cathy's career began training in gymnastics and classical forms throughout her youth in Hampshire, continuing her professional training at LABAN Conservatoire for Contemporary Dance, graduating with a BA Hons in Dance Theatre.

-Alongside her training, Cathy developed her love for hip hop theatre by co-founding Surge Dance Theatre in 2006.
+Alongside her training, Cathy developed her love for hip hop theatre by co-founding the youth group Surge Dance in 2006.
 As co-director and choreographer, Surge toured around the U.K for 4 years in over 25 venues, including performing at prestigious venues such as Sadlers Wells, Hammersmith Apollo, Wembley and Barbican to name a few.

-Cathy has been teaching and sharing her work for the past 10 years in masterclasses, workshops and teaching regular classes in London, Cambridge and Leicester.
+Cathy has been teaching and sharing her work for the past 12 years in masterclasses, workshops and teaching regular classes in London, Cambridge and Leicester.
 Cathy continues to be commissioned to create work in schools, youth companies and for professional projects.
-It was in 2008 Cathy began working with young offenders at both Dance Offensive and Kids Company, London, introducing hip hop dance as a form of enjoyment, release and focus.
+It was in 2009 Cathy began working with young offenders at both Dance Offensive and Kids Company London, introducing hip hop dance as a form of enjoyment, release and focus.

-Along with Surge Dance Theatre, her first contemporary piece, 'In.Difference' featured 5 international dancers alongside a live musician.
-From then, Cathy went on to direct and choreograph a short dance film to dive deeper into her choreographic work.
+Her first contemporary dance work, 'In.Difference' featured 5 international dancers alongside a live musician.
+From then, Cathy went on to direct and choreograph a short dance film to dive deeper into her choreographic practice.
 In 2011, Cathy flew to Kenya to create a piece for the Tandawazi Festival.
 On behalf of Dance Offensive, Cathy worked with a group of girls from the Huruma Slums in Nairobi, teaching workshops for Bboys and dancers in and around Kenya, and performed at the Arts Festival.